What is Urabandai? Reasons Why It's Perfect for Family Sightseeing

 7. Garden of Urabandai Kogen Hotel

-A beautiful garden that can be enjoyed as a day trip without staying overnight.
+A beautiful garden that can be enjoyed on a day trip without an overnight stay.
 The seasonal flowers bloom beautifully, and strolling through the garden with Mount Bandai in the background is soothing for both children and adults.
 There is also a café on-site, perfect for a break.

 8. Akanuma

-A pond formed from the remnants of the 1888 Mount Bandai eruption.
-The uniquely reddish-brown landscape allows you to feel the history of the volcano up close, making it a valuable spot.
-It also serves as a learning opportunity for earth science and science, stimulating children's intellectual curiosity.
+A pond formed in the aftermath of the 1888 Mount Bandai eruption.
+The uniquely reddish-brown landscape allows you to feel the history of the volcano up close, making it a valuable spot for learning about geology and science, stimulating children's intellectual curiosity.

 9. Shirabu Falls and Fudo Falls

 The Urabandai area is dotted with beautiful waterfalls.
-Many families visit, especially seeking the coolness in summer, and the moments spent getting splashed by the falls are exceptional.
-The ease of access, being just a short walk from the parking lot, is also appealing.
+Many families visit, especially in summer, seeking coolness, and the moments spent under the waterfall's spray are exceptional.
+The easy access, just a short walk from the parking lot, is also appealing.

 10. Surroundings of Urabandai Nature House